20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 5. Optimize emails for mobile-first users.

 With the popularity of mobile devices, more people use tablets and phones to check messages and interact with companies.
-Mobile accounts for43%of all email opens.
+I regularly check my email on my phone, even if I’ve checked it on my desktop only moments before.
+Don’t forget that 60% of campaign emails are read on a mobile phone.
 Neglecting mobile devices will result in low engagement.

 Mobile-optimized campaigns aren't rocket science.
 But, you need to keep in mind some of the most important mobile-optimization practices.